bangkorkor/electoral-systems-OHA/docs/DocumentazioneNorwegian/districtMandates.md

 ```

 This is the function that actually calculates the district mandates, based on the Sainte-Laguë method.
-It returns the number of seats each region is allocated in the parliament.
+It returns the number of seats each region is allocated in the parliament, but not which parties get a seat.

 ## Other functions

-There are also other functions, but these are mainly getters, to be able to fetch the variables later in the other files.
+There are also other functions, but these are mainly getters, that are used to fetch the variables later in the other files.